panuwizzle/dnd-basic-rule-th/free-rules/feats.md

 **_Ability Score Increase._** Increase one ability score of your choice by 1, to a maximum of 30.

-**_Improve Fate._** When you or another creature within 60 feet of you succeeds on or fails a [D20 Test](https://www.dndbeyond.com/sources/dnd/free-rules/rules-glossary#D20Test), you can roll 2d4 and apply the total rolled as a bonus or penalty to the d20 roll.
-Once you use this benefit, you can’t use it again until you roll Initiative or finish a [Short](https://www.dndbeyond.com/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](https://www.dndbeyond.com/sources/dnd/free-rules/rules-glossary#LongRest).
+**_Improve Fate._** When you or another creature within 60 feet of you succeeds on or fails a [D20 Test](/free-rules/rules-glossary#D20Test), you can roll 2d4 and apply the total rolled as a bonus or penalty to the d20 roll.
+Once you use this benefit, you can’t use it again until you roll Initiative or finish a [Short](/free-rules/rules-glossary#ShortRest) or [Long Rest](/free-rules/rules-glossary#LongRest).

 ---

-### [](https://www.dndbeyond.com/sources/dnd/free-rules/feats#BoonofIrresistibleOffense)Boon of Irresistible Offense
+### Boon of Irresistible Offense {#BoonofIrresistibleOffense}

 _Epic Boon Feat (Prerequisite: Level 19+)_